CBD oil for cats

 - Mild coordination disorders (rare, in sensitive animals)

-These effects are usually temporarily and can be resolved by Dose adjustment regulate.
+These effects are usually temporarily and can be alleviated by Dose adjustment regulate.

-A massive overdose can – despite the lack of toxicity of CBD – lead to the following symptoms:
+A massive overdose can – despite the lack of toxicity of CBD – lead to the following complaints:

 - Strong sedation / apathy